ysimonson/node-bus/README.md

 sudo node server.js

-Then, navigate a browser to http://localhost:8080/examples/  (this final slash is important, because of a fault with node-router, the node framework that the test server uses)
+Then, navigate a browser to http://localhost:8080/examples/

+* Be sure to include the trailing slash in the URL
+* Right now the engine has only been tested on firefox

 Versions (tags)
 ===============

-v0.1a - Long-polling support for the client, and functioning server.
+* v0.1a - Long-polling support for the client, and functioning server.
 Chat example and the maintest test app.
+* v0.2a - Switched backend engine to use Socket.IO for comet support.
+This will eventually be phased out.